Heavybullets8/heavy_script/README.md

 ## How to Update

-### --self-update

 ```
 heavyscript --self-update -b 10 -supr
 ```

 --self-update will:
 - Update HeavyScript to the latest release, no matter if you're on a branch or tag
-- Lets you use any other arugments you want
+- Lets you use any other arguments you want

 <br >
 <br >